-To achieve improved transparency and accountability in the flow and utilisation of NHIS financial resources leading to improved health service delivery in selected deprived districts by December 2014.
+The central aim is to enhance transparency and accountability in the flow and utilisation of NHIS financial resources which is aimed to lead to improved health service delivery in selected marginalised districts by December 2014.
 The original project was focused on three regions and was financially supported by STAR-Ghana, a multi-donor agency.

-Transparency (PART): focus on the National Health Insurance Scheme (NHIS) and other MDG-related interventions in the health sector in Ghana’.
-Financially supported by STAR-Ghana and the UNDP, the project covered twelve (12) districts in six (6) regions.
-The project aimed to examine the various stages of health service delivery under the NHIS with a view to making the processes more participatory and transparent by empowering citizens with relevant skills and knowledge to demand responsiveness and accountability from service
+In 2012, Ghana Integrity Initiative (GII) started a two-year health project titled ‘Increasing Participation, Accountability, Responsiveness and Transparency (PART): focus on the National Health Insurance Scheme (NHIS) and other MDG-related interventions in the health sector in Ghana’.
+Financially supported by STAR-Ghana and the UNDP, the project covered twelve districts in six regions.
+The project aimed to examine the various stages of health service delivery under the NHIS with view to making the processes more participatory and transparent by empowering citizens with the relevant skills and knowledge to demand responsiveness and accountability from service providers.

-community as a whole and giving each a quantitative score.
+The first stage of the project allowed members of the selected communities to identify issues they were experiencing with the NHIS and health care in general.
+Through a scoring process called Community Score Card (CSC), community members were assisted in ranking the issues according to which they perceived as most important to the community by giving each issue a quantitative score.
 Using this data and a platform for open discussion, community members were able to voice their concerns with health service providers, including representatives from District Health Directorates, the NHIS and health workers from their local facilities.

-years later.
-Following the interface meetings and subsequent actions taken by NHIS offices and health service providers, as the data contained in this report clearly indicates, over the two year duration of the project there was a marked improvement in the perception of health service delivery in the selected districts.
+The data was gathered and validated through the CSC process, and added to data collected on community perceptions on the same issues two years later.
+Following the interface meetings and subsequent actions taken by NHIS offices and health service providers, as the data analysed in this report clearly indicates, there was a marked improvement in the perception of health service delivery in the selected districts over the two-year duration of the project.

 - Awareness on the of NHIS scheme (Knowledge)

-- Payment of additional fees
+- Payment of additional fees (Money)

 - Attitude of health workers towards NHIS clients (service)